tinashelorenzi/airbnb-clone-project/README.md

 ### Notification System
 The notification system keeps users informed about important events such as booking confirmations, payment receipts, and message alerts.
 Notifications are delivered through multiple channels including email, in-app notifications, and push notifications for mobile devices.
 This feature enhances user engagement and ensures timely communication.

+## API Security

+### Authentication & Authorization
+**JWT (JSON Web Tokens)** will be implemented for secure user authentication, with token expiration and refresh mechanisms.
+Role-based access control (RBAC) will ensure users can only access resources they're authorized to view or modify.
+This prevents unauthorized access to sensitive user data and property information, protecting both guests and hosts from potential security breaches.

+### Rate Limiting & DDoS Protection
+**Rate limiting** will be implemented using middleware to prevent API abuse and brute force attacks.
+This includes limiting login attempts, API calls per user, and request frequency.
+DDoS protection measures will safeguard the application from distributed denial-of-service attacks, ensuring service availability and protecting against malicious traffic that could disrupt the booking system.

+### Data Encryption & HTTPS
+**HTTPS/TLS encryption** will be enforced for all API communications to protect data in transit.
+Sensitive user data (passwords, payment information) will be encrypted at rest using industry-standard encryption algorithms.
+This ensures that personal information, financial data, and communication between users remain secure and protected from interception or unauthorized access.

+### Input Validation & Sanitization
+**Comprehensive input validation** will be implemented to prevent SQL injection, XSS (Cross-Site Scripting), and other injection attacks.
+All user inputs will be sanitized and validated before processing.
+This protects the database from malicious queries and prevents attackers from executing harmful code through user-submitted content like property descriptions or reviews.

+### Payment Security
+**PCI DSS compliance** will be maintained for all payment processing operations.
+Payment data will be handled through secure third-party gateways (Stripe/PayPal) with tokenization to avoid storing sensitive payment information.
+This ensures that financial transactions are secure and compliant with industry standards, protecting users' credit card information and maintaining trust in the platform.

+### API Key Management
+**Secure API key management** will be implemented for third-party integrations and admin access.
+API keys will be rotated regularly, and access will be logged and monitored.
+This prevents unauthorized access to administrative functions and ensures that only authorized services can interact with the API, maintaining the integrity of the booking and payment systems.

+### Security Headers & CORS
+**Security headers** (HSTS, CSP, X-Frame-Options) will be implemented to protect against common web vulnerabilities.
+CORS (Cross-Origin Resource Sharing) policies will be configured to restrict unauthorized domain access.
+These measures prevent clickjacking attacks, cross-site scripting, and other client-side security vulnerabilities that could compromise user sessions or data.

+### Logging & Monitoring
+**Comprehensive security logging** will be implemented to track authentication attempts, API access patterns, and potential security incidents.
+Real-time monitoring and alerting systems will detect suspicious activities and potential breaches.
+This enables quick response to security threats and provides audit trails for compliance and incident investigation purposes.

+### Database Security
+**Database access controls** will be implemented with principle of least privilege, ensuring database users have minimal required permissions.
+Regular security audits and vulnerability assessments will be conducted.
+This protects sensitive user data, booking information, and payment records from unauthorized access or data breaches that could compromise user privacy and platform integrity.

 ## Getting Started

 ### Prerequisites